sylhetyhackvenger/HIKRAVEN/README.md

 🔍 Overview

 HIKRAVEN is a professional-grade security assessment platform specifically designed for identifying and analyzing vulnerabilities in Hikvision devices.
-Built for security researchers, penetration testers, and IT security professionals, it provides comprehensive network discovery, vulnerability scanning, and reporting capabilities.
+Built for security researchers, penetration testers, and IT security professionals.
+It provides comprehensive network discovery, vulnerability scanning, and reporting capabilities.

 Key Capabilities